Cavite State University: Don Severino Agricultural College

 The agricultural school was converted into a state college in 1964 by virtue of Republic Act No. 3917.
 Under this Act, the school was given its own charter and became known as Don Severino Agricultural College (DSAC).

 In 1967, Santiago M. Rolle was appointed as the first college president.
 In 1971, Certificate in Technical Agriculture was offered.
 Dr. Sotero L. Lasap designed a new logo for DSAC in 1978.
 Its shape is like a spaceship supposed to symbolize carrying DSAC to its desired destination.

-During the preparatory stage from 1983–1987, Dr. Ruperto S Sangalang became the officer-in-charge and he was the president of CvSU for the longest period.
+During the preparatory stage from 1983–1987, Dr. Ruperto S Sangalang became the officer-in-charge of the college.

 The transition stage from 1988–1992 strengthened the instructional, research and extension programs through the implementation of the Institutional Development Assistance and Cooperation Project.

-Transition to University and expansion
+Elevation to University and Expansion

-Following a "universityhood" campaign period from 1993 to 1998, the school became a university on January 22, 1998, by virtue of the Republic Act No. 8468 and was renamed the Cavite State University (CvSU), elevating its four schools into colleges.
+Following a campaign period from 1993 to 1998, the school became a university on January 22, 1998, by virtue of the Republic Act No. 8468 and was renamed the Cavite State University (CvSU), elevating its four schools into colleges.
+Dr. Sangalang served as the first university president, a position he will hold until 2008.

-In 2002, Cavite College of Fisheries (CACOF) in Naic and Cavite College of Arts and Trade (CCAT) in Rosario were integrated into the Cavite State University system to become the CSU College of Fisheries and the CSU College of Arts and Trade, respectively.
-The Cavite City campus was launched in 2001, and a Memorandum of Understanding (MOU) was signed for the establishment of the Carmona campus in 2002.
-Subsequently, established are new campuses in other parts of Cavite - Imus campus (est. 2003), Trece Martires campus (est. 2005), Silang campus (est. 2006), Tanza campus (est. 2007), Bacoor campus (est. 2008) and General Trias campus (est.2012).
+In 2002, Cavite College of Fisheries (CACOF) in Naic and Cavite College of Arts and Trade (CCAT) in Rosario were integrated into the Cavite State University system to become the CvSU College of Fisheries and the CvSU College of Arts and Trade, respectively.
+The Cavite City campus was launched in 2001, and Carmona campus followed in 2002.
+Subsequently, new campuses were established in other parts of the province, namely, Imus (2003), Trece Martires (2005), Silang (2006), and Tanza (2007).

-In 2015, CvSU opened its 12th campus in the Municipality of Maragondon, by virtue of an agreement between former Provincial Governor Juanito Victor Remulla and University President Divinia C. Chavez.
-On August 3 of the same year, the university was involved in controversy when then-Vice President of the Philippines Jejomar Binay, who was a candidate in the 2016 Philippine presidential elections, spoke at a student's assembly held in the campus gymnasium.
-An unnamed professor claimed that around 3,000 upperclassmen were required to attend the event.
-This is in the connection of his own State of the Nation Address (which is known as the "true" State of the Nation Address), where Binay is contradicting against the administration of then-President Noynoy Aquino for so called "numb and failed" administration, weeks after the final State of the Nation Address of the said administration before he steps down in office after the six-year term of the president ended.
+In 2008, Dr. Divinia Chavez from the College of Education succeeded Dr. Sangalang as the President of the university.
+She is also the first woman to hold the position.
+Under her leadership, campuses were established in Bacoor (2008), General Trias (2012) and Maragondon (2015).

+Dr. Hernando Robles, former Campus Administrator of CvSU Naic, assumed the role of the University President in 2016.
+The newest campus, CvSU Dasmariñas Learning Center was established in 2023.

 Campuses

+Don Severino delas Alas Campus, Indang

+Indang is the main campus of the university.
+Known as the Don Severino delas Alas Campus, it sits on 72 hectares of rural land and is the oldest campus of the university.
+This campus houses academic, administrative, and research and extension facilities.
+There are also a few residential and commercial buildings in the campus.
+The main offices for the entire university is also situated here.

+The university's main library is called the Ladislao Diwa Memorial Library and Museum.
+Established in 1980, it has now grown to house around 92,000 volumes of books and more than 5,000 series titles such as magazines and newsletters.